Victor Weisskopf: Scientific achievements

 From 1937 to 1943 he was a Professor of Physics at the University of Rochester.
 There, he met graduate student Esther Conwell, and together they formulated the Conwell–Weisskopf theory, which describes the movement of electrons through semiconductors and led to a better understanding of integrated circuits, knowledge that became essential for modern computing.

-After World War II, Weisskopf joined the physics faculty at MIT, ultimately becoming head of the department.
-In 1956, he became one of the founding members of the Physical Science Study Committee (PSSC), developing the curriculum for a revolutionary method of teaching physics at the high school level.
-As the Red Scare faded, in 1959 Weisskopf joined physicists George Gamow and Hans Bethe in supporting the return of exiled physicist Frank Oppenheimer to science teaching; a decade later, Oppenheimer would found the innovative Exploratorium museum of science, technology, and arts in San Francisco.
+Weisskopf was a co-founder and board member of the Union of Concerned Scientists.
+He served as director-general of CERN from 1961 to 1966 In 1966 a Festschrift was published in his honor.